Read This First

 Prompt 1: What are the characteristics of a disposition against the acceptance of legitimate science?

-The central claim is this: A disposition against the acceptance of legitimate science, often referred to as science denialism or scientific skepticism, involves a set of psychological, social, and emotional characteristics that influence individuals to reject established scientific consensus.
+In plain terms: A disposition against the acceptance of legitimate science, often referred to as science denialism or scientific skepticism, involves a set of psychological, social, and emotional characteristics that influence individuals to reject established scientific consensus.

 Cognitive Bias

-Confirmation Bias : Preferring information that confirms pre-existing beliefs or hypotheses while ignoring or rejecting information that contradicts them.
-Dunning-Kruger Effect : A cognitive bias wherein individuals with low ability at a task overestimate their ability.
+Confirmation Bias: Preferring information that confirms pre-existing beliefs or hypotheses while ignoring or rejecting information that contradicts them.
+Dunning-Kruger Effect: A cognitive bias wherein individuals with low ability at a task overestimate their ability.

 Confirmation Bias